josteink/vs-mode/README.md

 vs-mode is packaged as a regular VSIX package targetting Visual Studio 2013.

-This means "the usual" dependencies are like Microsoft Extensibility Framework and friends are required.
+This means "the usual" dependencies like Microsoft Extensibility Framework and friends are required.

 ## Features